ironcore-dev/dpservice/docs/testing/README.md

 To run the image, you need to provide more arguments for privileged access: `sudo docker run -it --rm --privileged --mount type=bind,source=/dev/hugepages,target=/dev/hugepages <image>`.

-## GRPC test client
+## GRPC client
 If you want to do some manual testing, you need to use GRPC to communicate with the `dpservice-bin` process.
-A simple client is provided by this repository.
+A full-featured command-line client is provided by this repository.
 For more information about the client, see [this section](grpc_client.md).

 ## Mellanox test setup